 “I am sorry, it is not our policy….”
-How frustrated you feel whenever a customer service guy fails to do anything to resolve your issue?
-Maybe you are referred to climb the escalation ladder endlessly chasing managers and their managers.
+How frustrated you feel whenever a Customer Service guy fails to do anything to resolve your issue?
+Maybe you are referred to climb the escalation ladder, endlessly chasing managers and their managers.

 When people pay for something, they expect better customer service from the company.
-If they fail to receive so, they simply stop using the services of the company.
+If they fail to receive so, they stop using the services of the company.
 In simple words, customer service could make or break an organization.

-You might be selling the best product in the world but if fail to treat your customers best, you are scratching the bottom line.
-On the contrary, you might be selling an average product but you are providing mind-blowing customer service, chances are more than you are taking your organization on a path of profitability and prosperity
+You might be selling the best product in the world, but if you fail to treat your customers best, you are scratching the bottom line.
+On the contrary, you might be selling an average product, but you are providing mind-blowing customer service, chances are more than you are taking your organization on a path of profitability and prosperity

 Tip 1: Make your surveys engaging